• Skip to primary navigation

 6. Cook the pancake until the bottom is cooked, which should take approximately 2 minutes.
 Then turn the pancake and cook on the other side for another 2 minutes.

-7. Remove the pancake, check that there is enough butter in the pan.
+7. Remove the pancake, and check that there is enough butter in the pan.
 If necessary add more butter to the pan.
 Add another ladle of the pancake batter and repeat the process until the dough is used up.

 How to make Pfannkuchen - step by step